Performing Arts in Libraries (PALS)

 Program Description

-PAL is entirely free for the community.
+The PALS Program is entirely free.
 Registration is required.
 Space is limited.
 Classes begin with a warm up & physical acting game as students learn the fundamental concepts of voice, body & imagination.
 The program introduces skills for performing arts & teaches valuable concepts to support social-emotional learning.

 Learning Objectives